cvanaret/Uno/joss/paper.md

 These components can be found across major paradigms such as sequential quadratic programming, interior-point methods, and augmented Lagrangian methods, but these are usually developed as separate solver families.
 Algorithmic ideas are typically tested at the level of complete solvers, rather than individual components.

-Most established nonlinear optimization solvers are legacy codes, often written in Fortran or C, that are no longer actively developed and receive only minimal maintenance, if any.
+Most established open-source nonlinear optimization solvers are legacy codes, often written in Fortran or C, and tend to evolve slowly.
-As a result, incorporating new algorithmic ideas or adapting existing components to novel problem structures is a significant endeavor.
+This can make incorporating new algorithmic ideas or adapting to novel problem structures challenging.
-A notable exception is MadNLP.jl [@shin2024accelerating], a modern, modular solver written in Julia and actively developed, though it remains focused on interior-point methods.
+A notable exception is MadNLP.jl [@shin2024accelerating], a solver written in Julia and actively developed, though it remains focused on interior-point methods.

 These observations motivate the development of a modern, composable framework in which algorithmic components are made explicit.